mahaliahr/research-notes/src/site/notes/published/research-methods.md

 dg-publish: true
 permalink: /published/research-methods/
 noteIcon: ''
-title: >-
-  I believe I need to research more about research methods in education and non-coventional artistic research methods.
 visibility: public
 description: >-
   I believe I need to research more about research methods in education and